-We encourage associates to teach and speak at educational functions related to your work.
+We encourage our associates to teach and speak at educational functions related to your work.
 However, an outside group may not pay you for outside work you do during normal work hours.
-See your supervisor or the Human Resources Department about how to handle such a payment if it is offered to you.
+See your supervisor or Human Resources Department about how to handle such a payment if it is offered to you.

-Travel and Business Expenses
+Travel and business expenses

-Travel and business expenses for our associates follow our policies and reflect proper use of our resources.
-Use good judgment.
-Spend our organization's assets as carefully as you would spend your own.
+Travel and business expenses for our associates follow our policies and reflect right use of our resources.
+Use good judgment and spend our organization's assets as carefully as you would spend your own.
 Business travel and meals should result in proper and reasonable payments.
 Review the Travel and Business Expenses policy for detailed guidance.